aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 ### Length and complexity

 Lambdas expression are designed for small and simple bits of code.
 We cannot come up with a rule on the number of lines.
-But
+But anytime you have some complexity you better off create a method and call that.

 Lambda expressions are best used for small and simple bits of code.
 We don't have a specific threshold in statements, lines, or any other measure.
 But your